WiFi (Raspberry Pi Pico W) Support

 • Combined STA/AP mode is not supported

-• Multicore is supported, but only core 0 may run WiFi related code.
+• Multicore is supported, but only core 0 may run WiFi related code when in bare metal.
+When using FreeRTOS, any Task on any core can perform networking operations.

 The WiFi library borrows much work from the ESP8266 Arduino Core , especially the WiFiClient and WiFiServer classes.